Ubiquinol vs Ubiquinone CoQ10: Which Form Absorbs Better?

 Frequently Asked Questions

-Ubiquinol is the reduced (active) form of CoQ10.
-Ubiquinone is the oxidized form.
-Both are CoQ10 — the difference is whether conversion to the active form is required after ingestion.
+- Ubiquinol is the reduced form of CoQ10 and ubiquinone is the oxidized form.
+Both are CoQ10 — the difference is which redox state the capsule supplies.

 Build your personalized formula with research-backed dosing.